 This article is about my experience building several guitars based on just intonation rather than 12-tone equal temperament (12-TET).
-My aim is to show that just intonation is a viable alternative to 12-TET, even on fretted instruments, and that with a little careful design, one may build a guitar that can play familiar, western music with better intonation than would be possible in 12-TET.
+My aim is to show that just intonation is a viable alternative to 12-TET, even on fretted instruments, and that with a little careful design, one may build a guitar capable of playing familiar music with better intonation than is available in 12-TET.

 Secondarily, I hope to provide a decent introduction to the mathematical foundations of tonal music.
 That said, I should also note that there's really nothing "original" in this article, from the standpoint of music theory.
 I am merely trying to draw attention to what is already known.
 However, much of this knowledge is hard to find if you don't already know what you're looking for, and it isn't as well known as it should be.

-I should also note that I'm not an expert on music theory in general, and only a casual guitarist.
+I should also note that I'm no expert on music theory in general, and only a casual guitarist.
 This article assumes a basic familiarity with musical terminology (octaves, semitones, names of intervals, scales, major, minor, etc..) and basic math.
-The underlying math of just intonation is conceptually simpler than 12-TET, since it's based on fraction multiplication rather than logarithms.
+(The underlying math of just intonation turns out to be simpler in most respects than 12-TET, since it's based on fraction multiplication rather than logarithms.)

 This isn't intended as a tutorial for building guitars in general.
 For that, see my cigar box guitar tutorial, or any good book on the subject.